After Roaccutane for 6 months.

 Abnormal liver function

-Isotretinoin (Roaccutane, Oratane, Acnetane, Acnetret) is potently teratogenic - i.e. it can cause major foetal abnormalities.
-All females of child bearing potential are required to take a reliable contraceptive from 1 month before treatment, throughout treatment and up to one month after the end of treatment.
+Isotretinoin (Roaccutane, Oratane, Acnetane, Acnetret) is potently teratogenic - i.e. it can cause major foetal abnormalities if taken during pregancy.
+All females of child bearing potential are required to take a reliable contraceptive from 1 month before treatment, throughout treatment and for one full month (30 days) after the end of treatment.

 Isotretinoin does not cause sterility / infertility.